Cyber-Infernox/Slidely-Forms-App/README.md

 1. **Open the solution file:**

-   Open "Slidely Project Two.sln" file in Visual Studio IDE.
+   Open the "Slidely Project Two.sln" file present in "Slidely-Forms-App" folder in the Visual Studio IDE.

 2. **Start the frontend application:**

-   Click on the "Start" or "Run" button in Visual Studio.
+   Click on the "Start" or "Run" button in Visual Studio IDE.

    The frontend files are located in the "SlidelyGoogleForm" folder.